holgstr/conftree/README.md

 [![R-CMD-check](https://github.com/holgstr/conftree/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/holgstr/conftree/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This `R` package detects subgroups in machine learning models with numeric outcomes (regression).
+This experimental `R` package detects subgroups in machine learning models with numeric outcomes (regression).
 It leverages [CV+/Jackknife+](https://arxiv.org/abs/1905.02928) to simultaneously optimize inter-group heterogeneity and intra-group homogeneity w.r.t. the predicted target variable.
 In this way, it is an extension of the